Vol 15 (2014) Viva Culture Machine! Latin American Mediations

-Fifteen Years: a Textual Celebration – Gabriela Méndez Cota
+Fifteen Years: a Textual Celebration

-Mediating ‘Life After Death of the Text’ by Johan Fornas from vol. 1 (1999) Taking Risks With The Future
+Mediating ‘Life After Death of the Text‘ by Johan Fornäs, from Vol 1 (1999) Taking Risks With The Future

 In Mexico, it is traditional to mark a girl’s 15th birthday with a highly elaborate celebration called a quinceañera.
 It is one of those rites of passage so frequent across cultures, which in this case combines elements of Catholic religion and communitarian practices that reach back to pre-Hispanic times.
 After thanking God in a church for her childhood coming to an end, the young woman (that she now is) is presented to the community at a huge party thrown by her extended family.
 The party is an expensive affair, involving colourful dresses and flower bouquets, maids of honour and male escorts, dancing, toasting and listening to wise speeches about the challenges ahead.
 The ceremony may seem an unlikely metaphor for Culture Machine’s 15th anniversary issue.
 Obviously, Culture Machine is not an individual person; its past issues are not a woman’s childhood and, perhaps most importantly, its mission in life is not to preserve ‘culture’ or even ‘community’ in any traditional sense.
 Yet it might be said that in a certain sense Culture Machine shares the predicament of a contemporary Mexican girl celebrating her quinceañera.